-Learn how to significantly improve school fundraising sales by leveraging your companies online store
+How to improve sales by leveraging your online store

 The tide continues to shift.
 It’s hard to remember a catalog sale without an online store option.
 Many parents now prefer it over in-person selling because it’s easier and less invasive.
 Nobody really enjoys approaching friends and family, even if they might owe them back from the last time that they bought from their student.